Traffic: Metro Detroit freeways to avoid due to flooding

 Check the latest updates from the Michigan Department of Transportation below.

 According to the MDOT, the east and westbound I-94 ramps to the Southfield Freeway in Allen Park are closed.
-All north and southbound lanes of the Southfield Freeway are closed at Outer Drive.
+All north and southbound lanes of the Southfield Freeway are closed at I-94.

 VIEW: Traffic Map